CADViewer/cadviewer-testapp-dotnet-core-react-02/README.md

 3: All structures for file-conversion, sample drawings, redlines, etc.

-4: ClientApp/src/index.js invokes helper script documents with CADViewer.js (CADViewer canvas initialization), script document with helper methods for testing the API (CADViewerHelperMethods.js).
+4: ClientApp/src/index.js invokes helper script documents with ***CADViewer.js*** (CADViewer canvas initialization), script document with helper methods for testing the API (***CADViewerHelperMethods.js***).

 4a:  If needed, edit ClientApp/src/index.js to either omit or include: ***CADViewerHelperMethods.js***.

 5: The folder structure for dotNet core script handlers for communication between CADViewer and the back-end AutoXchange 2023.
+The controller for load, save and conversion of CAD files are implemented in:  ***CADViewerController.cs***.

 ## This package does not contain